wences-sanchez/Knowledge-Base/Readwise/Books/Quotes.md

 \

 ![](http://test.com)
 ## Highlights
--
+- id:: 63c66a1e-b112-4b0c-9ed1-0fcacf53788c

-Here's my first highlight in the most basic csv possible #flashcard
+  Here's my first highlight in the most basic csv possible #flashcard -

--
--
+- id:: 63c66a1e-24fd-49d4-ba5f-b2ae512192ea

-All that you need to do is include the Highlight column #flashcard
+  All that you need to do is include the Highlight column #flashcard -

--